On-The-Fly Control of Unknown Systems: From Side Information to Performance Guarantees through Reachability: Numerical Simulations

 \section{Numerical Simulations}

-We compare \controlalgo{} with existing data-driven control algorithms \texttt{CGP-LCB}~\cite{krause2011contextual,gpyopt2016}, \texttt{C2Opt}~\cite{vinod2020convexified}, and \texttt{SINDYc}~\cite{kaiser2018sparse}.
+We compare \controlalgo{} with existing data-driven control algorithms \texttt{CGP-LCB}~\cite{krause2011contextual,gpyopt2016}, \texttt{C2Opt}~\cite{vinod2020convexified}, \myet{ \texttt{DeePC}~\cite{Coulson2019DataEnabledPC}}, and \texttt{SINDYc}~\cite{kaiser2018sparse}.
 These algorithms also solve the one-step optimal control problem~\eqref{eq:one-step-optimal-control} approximately. \texttt{CGP-LCB} assumes that the unknown one-step approximate cost function $C(x_i,u_i) = c(x_i, u_i, x(t_{i+1}; x_i, u_i))$ to minimize is described by a Gaussian process, while \texttt{C2Opt} assumes that $C$ has Lipschitz continuous gradients.
-On the other hand, \texttt{SINDYc} uses the limited data to perform \emph{sparse identification} of the dynamics over a library of nonlinear functions, which then permits an approximate solution to \eqref{eq:one-step-optimal-control} via numerical solvers.
-The experiments on the unicycle system, a quadrotor, and an aircraft demonstrate that \controlalgo{} outperforms these algorithms both on the computation time at each sampling time and the suboptimality of the control.
+On the other hand, \texttt{SINDYc} uses the limited data to perform \emph{sparse identification} of the dynamics over a library of nonlinear functions, which then permits an approximate solution to \eqref{eq:one-step-optimal-control} via numerical solvers. \myet{\texttt{DeePC} directly computes control values by solving an $N$-step model predictive control problem without the system identification step}.
+The experiments on the unicycle system, a quadrotor, and an aircraft system demonstrate that \controlalgo{} outperforms these algorithms both on the computation time at each sampling time\myet{, the robustness to noise, } and the suboptimality of the control. \myet{We provide the code for reproducibility of the results of this paper at the link: \href{https://github.com/wuwushrek/datacontrolreach.git}{https://github.com/wuwushrek/datacontrolreach.git}.}